xiang2025-coder/myapptest/issu.md

 For more details see https://docs.gradle.org/8.11.1/release-notes.html

-Starting a Gradle Daemon (subsequent builds will be faster)
+Starting a Gradle Daemon (subsequent builds will be faster) [Incubating] Problems report is available at: file:///builds/xiang2025-coder/myapptest/android/build/reports/problems/problems-report.html

-> Configure project :app
-WARNING: Using flatDir should be avoided because it doesn't support any meta-data formats.
-[Incubating] Problems report is available at: file:///builds/xiang2025-coder/myapptest/android/build/reports/problems/problems-report.html

 FAILURE: Build failed with an exception.